xC0dex/APIWeaver/README.md

 [![NuGet Version](https://img.shields.io/nuget/v/APIWeaver.Swagger)](https://www.nuget.org/packages/APIWeaver/)
 [![NuGet Downloads](https://img.shields.io/nuget/dt/APIWeaver.Swagger)](https://www.nuget.org/packages/APIWeaver.Swagger/)

-APIWeaver is a powerful and lightweight library designed to provide a seamless integration Swagger UI into your .NET 9+ apps.
-APIWeaver supports the latest .NET features and is designed to be future-proof, ensuring support for upcoming .NET and OpenAPI features.
+APIWeaver is a powerful and lightweight library that seamlessly integrates Swagger UI into your .NET 9+ applications.
+It is designed to be user-friendly, fully configurable, and AOT compatible.
+Built on top of Microsoft's built-in OpenAPI document generation, the library offers a range of extension methods and transformers to enhance OpenAPI documents and operations.

 ## Getting Started

-To get started with APIWeaver, you can install the NuGet package using your preferred package manager.
-In most cases, the package `APIWeaver` is the one you are looking for.
+Getting up and running with APIWeaver is simple.
+Follow these steps to integrate it into your .NET 9+ application:

-1. Install the NuGet package
+1. **Install the NuGet package**

 ```shell
 dotnet add package APIWeaver
 ```

-2. Add the using directive to your Program.cs file
+2. **Add the necessary using directive**

 ```csharp
 using APIWeaver;
 ```

+3. **Configure your application**

-3. Add the following lines to your `Program.cs` file.
+Add the following lines to your `Program.cs` file to set up APIWeaver:

 ```csharp
 builder.Services.AddOpenApiDocument();